rfielding/whiskeyTango/README.md

 The idea is to use the signature not to produce a hash of the plaintext for a comparison; but to use the signature to produce a witness that the ciphertext has not been modified.
 And only that witness to following protocol can give us `plaintext`.

 What is important is that we _do_ _not_ rely on a correct client.
 An incorrect client verification will simply fail to read what has been signed.
 We need this behavior out of an encryption cipher; and signatures should work the same way.
 This prevents us from making critical decisions based on data that is supposed to have been proven genuine.
+An interesting side-effect of doing this is that we can look at schemes like RSA in a new way.
+Instead of thinking of strictly private, and totally public keys; we can think of it as an _assymetric_ cipher, and leave it up to the user to make one of the keys public.
+If one key `(n,d)` is reserved for the signer, and the other key is reserved for the verifier and signer to have `(n,e)`, then it is possible that signing and verification are only possible for those given the keys to act in those roles.
+That would admit situations where the bearer of the token, nor middle-men passing the tokens around can decrypt them.
+Therefore, tokens can have secrets sent from signer to verifier.
+This could be derogatory information about a bearer, or passwords for resources that the bearer should not be given.

+- bearer asks signer for a token.
+But signer must mark bearer ineligible for certain uses that bearer is unaware of.
+But the verifier is allowed to know.
+- bearer asks signer for a token.
+But signer may need to include information that verifier needs to know, but bearer does not want in the token.

+Because of this, we could weakly handle this by following common RSA usage that makes `e` a globally well-known constant.
+But it may be possible to deduce the public key `n` from multiple instances of tokens.
+So it would be safer to also make `e` just as secret as `d` is.
+Here we are taking advantage of the symmetric nature of raw RSA.

 ## Token flow